one-among-us/data/people/yumao/page.en.md

 She often wrote down some caring words in her blog, such as prompted Neko to manage her hair, or told Neko to add or subtract clothes.

 In this period, Yumao tried to remember previous time and those things which is moving, happy and blissful.
-But her heart was took up by sadness, and her memory gradually worsen.
+But her heart was overtaken by sadness, and her memory gradually worsen.
 She said that she forgot many things.

-She formerly planned to complete SRS within the year, but she didn't realize that because of her bad mental health and other reasons.
+She formerly planned to complete SRS within the year, but had to push it back because of her bad mental health and other reasons.

-In 30th June, all hope of her had been removed and she tried to take her own life.
+On 30th June 2018, she lost all hope and tried to take her own life.
 The next day, she left this world with regrets at her age of 17.

 > Wish that I could become a pretty girl who is kind-hearted, and become the sister of Ayaka and Ruri.